-Afriplex (Pty) Ltd is proud to announce that one of their strategic partners, House of Hemp, has received their Cannabis Cultivation License from the South African Health Products Regulatory Authority (SAHPRA).
+Afriplex (Pty) Ltd is proud to announce that one of their strategic partners, House of Hemp (a proudly South African company who’ve accumulated decades of experience in growing hemp in South Africa), has received their Cannabis Cultivation License from the South African Health Products Regulatory Authority (SAHPRA).
 This is a historical milestone for South Africa to become an active and innovative player in the budding cannabis market, and marks a positive move forward by SAHPRA to encourage the development of the medical cannabis and cannabidiol (CBD) sector.

 A growing body of medical research both locally and globally points to the recognition of cannabis – and especially cannabidiol (CBD) use – for patients needing to manage diseases like cancer (and the side effects of chemotherapy), epilepsy and seizures, post-traumatic stress disorder (PTSD), glaucoma, dementia, Alzheimers, autism, fibromyalgia and a range of auto-immune diseases.